The Tooth Summit

 - Overview of Trad Climbing Gear – cams, nuts, slings

 - Techniques to climb rock faces and cracks

-- Cragging area ethics and safety concerns
+- Cragging area ethics and Leave-No-Trace

-- Rope selection, organization and management
+- Rope management at a belay

-- 1:1 ratio for $295
+- 1:1 ratio for $500

-- 1:2 ratio for $195
+- 1:2 ratio for $395

 PassportNot Required for Americans

-Minimum Age16 years old
+Minimum Age13 years old

-- Gratuities for Instructors
+- Gratuities for guides